theIvanR/lmstudio-unlocked-backend/README.md

 2. Copy one or more backend folders from this repo into that directory.

 3. Restart LM Studio.
 Your custom backend(s) should appear in the backend selection list.

+4. Want to Build your own?
+Follow instructions in `Generate Backends`

 # Troubleshooting & tips